scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - ...

 TODO: look at p.
 582 of the Book
+Sometimes SCION can build on top of the existing (i.e., RPKI), sometimes we believe a different approach is needed (i.e. Segment Routing)...

 # Transition mechanisms
 As we presented in {{I-D.dekater-scion-overview}}, SCION comprises multiple transition mechanisms that allow an incremental deployment and coexistence with existing protocols.